Odd Animal Names With Images and Scientific Names in English

 10. Xenops (Xenops) – Xenops are small, insect-eating birds found in the forests of Central and South America.
 These avian species have unique adaptations, such as a curved bill for probing bark and crevices for insects.
 Xenops play a vital role in controlling insect populations and maintaining the health of forest ecosystems.
 Despite their ecological importance, these birds face threats from deforestation and habitat fragmentation.

-Also Read: Short Animal Names With Images and Scientific Names in English
+Also Read: Weird Animal Names With Images and Scientific Names in English

 Habitats of Odd Animal Names with Images